effprime/httptransform/README.md

 ```

-For more complete examples, see `examples/`
+For more complete example, see `examples/`